TiagoAMarques/AnIntro2RTutorial/README.md

 - [Luka Negoita's webpage](https://www.rforecology.com/) Including some self-paced online courses, for ecologists and biologists, that simplify the R learning process, so you can quickly gain confidence in handling your own data. (while some resources are free, most are paid).
 One free bit which is very useful lists 5 great sources of [free ecological datasets](https://www.rforecology.com/post/top-five-ish-sources-of-ecological-data/) that you can use to practice R within an ecological framework

+- [A User’s Guide to Statistical Inference and Regression](https://mattblackwell.github.io/gov2002-book/) Notes for Government 2002: Quantitative Social Science Methods II at Harvard University, taught by Matthew Blackwell.
+It provides a rigorous yet accessible introduction to the foundational topics in statistical inference with a special application to linear regression.
+The material is intended for first-year PhD students in political science, but it may be of interest more broadly, say to biologists, lol!